crklinkenberg/symcom-doc/src/site/notes/Topics/Comparison Table Creation Process (Batch Processing).md

 {"dg-publish":true,"permalink":"/topics/comparison-table-creation-process-batch-processing/"}
 ---

+Please Note: This process is not yet integrated to Symcom.
+Only tested.
+New codes from `create-dynamic-comparison-table.php` script might not be updated in this process.
+These needs review and updates before integration.

 When comparison button is clicked, the form with id "symptom_comparison_form" is submitted and an ajax request is sent to "check-if-comparison-table-exist-new.php" script along with all the relevant data required to start the comparison.